Serving Personnel and Dependants

 - 65% of those aged 16-24 lived in a communal establishment but most of the older armed forces employees lived elsewhere.

 - Armed forces broadly reflect the ethnic profile of the county’s residents; 5.5% were not White British (171 people)

-The Ministry of Defence (MoD) publishes numbers of its military and civilian personnel by local authority on a quarterly basis on the Gov.uk website.
+The Ministry of Defence (MoD) publishes numbers of its military and civilian personnel by local authority an annual basis on the Gov.uk website.
 The key facts for Somerset are as follows:-